 The fires have killed people and animals

-An estimated one billion animals from Australia’s rich wildlife, including koalas, kangaroos, platypus, and cockatoos have been affected by the fires, including many who have died.
-That’s around 50,000 times more than the number of animals in the Berlin Zoological Garden, which has the largest selection of species in the world.
+An estimated one billion animals from Australia’s rich wildlife, including koalas, kangaroos, platypus, and cockatoos have been affected by the fires.
+Of this, about a third of the koalas in New South Wales have died.

 Wildfire smoke is dangerous